maggiedelano/kendra-blog/_posts/2021-04-12-evaluating-apologies.markdown

 I wrote this a while ago, but it seems relevant today - these are my own personal criteria for evaluating apologies.

-Apologies from from a person who did or was complicit in a harmful act must be meaningful and consonant with the magnitude of the harm.
+Apologies from a person who did or was complicit in a harmful act must be meaningful and consonant with the magnitude of the harm.

 Specifically, in order for me personally to find it meaningful, the apology must include: